491621

 The percentages shown on the left-hand side of the inverted triangle indicate how the effect of the communication declines as it gets closer to driving action.
 These proportions will vary depending on the product and market.
 However, it is nearly always the case that only a small proportion of people who are aware of and interested in a product actually go ahead and buy it.

-The AIDA model is still a byword in advertising today.
+All that said, the AIDA model is still a byword in advertising today.
 However, it is recognised that achieving a sale should not be an end in itself.
 Successful marketing is about building loyal customers and for this, satisfaction is important.
 This has led to some people modifying the acronym to AIDAS, the final S being for Satisfaction.

 bottom of page